Bonekit/PIPPackageUpdater/README.md

 ## About The Project

-Little python script to update all installed packages.
-The script was tested with pip venv and virtualenv!
+This Python script updates all installed packages using PIP.
+It is compatible with pip venv and virtualenv.

 ### Built With